What is AA?

 District 15 Upcoming Events

-Thanks to everyone that attended the recent District 15 picnic.
-New events are already being planned by your GSRs and District Committee Members.
-Currently in the works is a District 15 Workshop to be held on November 12th so look for a flier soon.
-The next District 15 Monthly Meeting will be October 25th at 6:30pm.
-If your group is in the District 15 area, we encourage your group to have your GSR come to the next District 15 meeting.
-We really want to hear from the Groups and get suggestions on how we can make our District better as a whole.
+The next District 15 Monthly Meeting will be Tuesday, December 27th at 6:30pm.
+If your group is in the District 15 area, we encourage your Group to have your GSR come to the next District 15 meeting.
+We really want to hear from the Groups and get suggestions on how we can make our District better.
 Special events advised by the GSR from the Groups will be displayed on this website.

 Area 53 Inventory Questions